 A grand jury is a group of citizens that has been called to hear evidence and determine whether or not a person should be charged with a crime.
 As a tool of the prosecutor, a grand jury can be used to initiate criminal proceedings or to investigate possible violations of criminal law.
 Often the person who is the target of the investigation will not know of the grand jury’s existence because it generally meets in secret.
-If you suspect that you are the target of a grand jury investigation, or if you have received a letter from the federal government, advising you of an investigation, you should immediately contact an experienced criminal defense lawyer.
+If you suspect that you are the target of a grand jury investigation, or if you have received a letter from the federal government, advising you of an investigation, you should immediately contact an experienced grand jury defense attorney.

 Frequently, persons and corporations that are targets of grand jury investigations will receive subpoenas for documents, handwriting exemplars, fingerprints, and for other items of evidence.
 If you have received such a subpoena, you should immediately contact an attorney experienced in these matters to evaluate all possible options regarding the future course of action.

 Even if you are subpoenaed as a witness before a grand jury, you are entitled to — and should — retain counsel to protect your rights before the grand jury.
 Testifying, under oath, in any court proceeding can and will have serious consequences.